What is Business Case Analysis?

 Five Reasons to Write a Business Case: What's the Purpose?

-Businesspeople turn to business case analysis to meet a variety of business needs.
+Businesspeople turn to business case analysis to meet several different business needs.

 - Financial Justification.